gbarbalat/rehab-scales-validation/README.md

 - Monotonicity and IIO should show no significant violations.

 ### **2. Item Response Theory (IRT)**
-IRT allows to evaluate item discrimination, difficulty, and information.
-For Likert-scale items, the graded response model (GRM) is appropriate.
+IRT allows to evaluate item discrimination, difficulty, loadings, and reliability.
+- Model fit as per RMSEA,SRMSR, TLI, CFI ...
 - Items with moderate/good discrimination ($a > 0.7$) are informative.
 - Threshold ($d$) indicates item difficulty
-- Loadings and communality ($F$) for each factor
+- Loadings ($F$) and communality ($h$) for each factor
 - The test information curve shows where the scale is most precise.
+- Marginal and empirical reliability

 ### **3. Factor Analysis**
 Factor analysis helps confirm unidimensionality or identify latent dimensions in your data.